Adam Griffin is co-founder and A&R at one of the most successful UK independent labels of our time, Perfect Havoc.

 Movada – Bananza (Belly Dancer)

 Joel Corry – Liquor Store

 Listen to ‘Bananza’ on Spotify

-For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with UFO Network on social media.
+For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with Soundrive Music on social media.
 Simon Field, Adam Griffin & James Hurr ‘You On Red (Feat.
 Aya Anne)’ is out now on Perfect Havoc